moataz-armash/pos-system/README.md

 - **User Experience**: Provides visual feedback during data fetching, ensuring users are aware that the application is processing their request.
    ### Package Used
    - **[@mui/material](https://www.npmjs.com/package/@mui/material)**: Supplies the spinner components used for indicating loading states.
+   -
 ### ⚙️ React Hooks

 - **State Management**: Utilizes React's `useState` hook to manage component state efficiently.
 - **Side Effects**: Employs the `useEffect` hook to handle side effects such as data fetching and subscriptions.
+- **Memoization**: Uses `useMemo` to optimize performance by memoizing expensive calculations and preventing unnecessary re-renders.
 - **Context API**: Integrates `useContext` for accessing global state and context values throughout the application.
 - **Custom Hooks**: Defines and uses custom hooks to encapsulate reusable logic and enhance code modularity.
 - **Implementation**:
   - `useState`: Used to manage local component state, such as form inputs and toggle states.
   - `useEffect`: Applied for executing side effects, including API calls and updating DOM elements based on state changes.
+  - `useMemo`: Leveraged to memoize computationally expensive values and optimize rendering performance.
   - `useContext`: Utilized to access and manipulate global state provided by context providers.
   - Custom Hooks: Created custom hooks like `useThemeMode` for managing theme-related logic and `useCart` for handling cart operations.